 The consultation process is facilitated by Soundings, who act as an impartial voice in the development process to fully and transparently involve communities at each stage of the design development to help inform the proposals.

 At each stage of consultation, Soundings produce transparent records of the process and findings, including a process by which British Land and the project team use feedback to help inform the Masterplan development and respond directly to key issues.
 The reports combine to produce a Statement of Community Involvement, a public planning document which provides a thorough account of the whole consultation process and tracks its impact on the final Masterplan.
 The project newsletters, exhibition material and reports from each stage of consultation are available to view here.

-For further information, please visit this website which is updated regularly with information on consultation events.
+For further information, please visit this page which is updated regularly with information on consultation events.
 Canada Water Masterplan newsletters are circulated to over 26,000 homes and businesses and in the local area with project updates and details of upcoming events.
 To receive the newsletters by email please sign up to the mailing list by sending an email to firstname.lastname@example.org

 Construction cannot begin until planning permission has been granted for the redevelopment of the Canada Water Masterplan.
 Planning permission is usually granted on the basis that construction of the first phases would start within three to five years of the planning application being approved.

 The target for is for completition of the masterplan over a number of phases, by 2033.
 The delivery of the overall Masterplan will be phased into different areas of development that will be progressed in detail and constructed at different times.
 The aim is to ensure that as much as possible at any point within the Masterplan development, the area still feels like a ‘whole’ place, and not like living or working amongst a building site.
 We intend to minimise disruption as much as possible and ensure the community is kept informed as well as keep the site active while construction is taking place.